paveljurca/fix/README.md

 # WHAT

-Update Mediasite Presentation XML file with **IsLive** set to false and **LiveStatus** 0 to not show up Live Content at the import dialog box.
+Update Mediasite Presentation XML files with **IsLive** set to false and **LiveStatus** set to 0 to not to subsequently import Live Content.

 * It does nothing to the original media